Using Picture Books To Teach Biography Writing

 Mini-Lesson #3: Facts – To List Facts or Weave Them?

-Browsing through Growing Up Pedro, we kept track of how many pieces of factual information we came across and noted them quickly.
+While browsing Growing Up Pedro, we kept track of how many pieces of factual information we came across and noted them quickly.
 I took the time to narrate a “boring” biography using only those facts.
-Then, I took time to narrate the same facts within the context of a story (similar to the original story.)
+Then, I took the time to narrate the same facts within the context of a story (similar to the original story).
 He noticed the difference.

 Browsing through Jubilee!, we again noted the facts.
-This time, I asked him to narrate the “boring way” and then the “story way.”
-Caleb is all about facts, so this was a tad difficult for him.
+This time, I asked him to narrate the “boring way” and the “story way.”
+My son is all about facts, so this was a tad difficult for him.
 That’s okay!
 We repeated the exercise with Delivering Justice the next day.

-This mini-lesson was really important for two reasons:
+This mini-lesson was very important for two reasons:

-1. Jotting down the facts was good practice for choosing what’s important to note during his own research time.
+- Jotting down the facts was good practice for choosing what’s important to note during his research time.

-2. Adding oral narration gave Caleb the all-important auditory connection to his learning style.
+- Adding oral narration gave him the all-important auditory connection to his learning style.

 Mini-Lesson #4: The History Behind the Person

-While Caleb was still researching Les Paul (because research usually takes way more time than actual writing), we took some time to discuss how history is often woven into biographies.
-In many cases, it’s important for the reader to understand the time period in order to understand the person.
+While he was still researching Les Paul (because research usually takes way more time than actual writing), we took some time to discuss how history is often woven into biographies.
+In many cases, it’s important for the reader to understand the time period to understand the person.

-We again looked through Delivering Justice, but this time our eyes were on the lookout for historical cues.
+We again looked through Delivering Justice, but this time, our eyes were looking for historical cues.
 I had him jot down simple history notes as they were revealed in the story.
 We talked specifically about how the historical facts were gently presented as part of the story rather than bluntly.
-Because of Caleb’s tendency toward facts (like I already mentioned), I wanted to constantly reiterate and demonstrate how to incorporate facts into the story line.
+Because of my son’s tendency toward facts, I wanted to constantly reiterate and demonstrate how to incorporate facts into the storyline.

 Mini-Lesson #5: The Place Behind the Person

-Yep, during this mini-lesson, Caleb was still in research mode.
-Much like the last lesson, this one sets out to demonstrate how to incorporate the setting within the story line rather than bluntly.
+During this mini-lesson, my son was still in research mode.
+Much like the last lesson, this one demonstrates how to incorporate the setting within the storyline rather than bluntly.
 Because the settings of Jubilee! and The Secret World of Walter Anderson are both beautiful (in very different ways) and painted in such vivid picture words, we spent two days with these books.

 On the first day, I reread one of the books without showing him the pictures and asked him to draw what he heard.
 Hearing the descriptive language and turning it into pictures was another great auditory exercise.